WangZhenqing-RS/WangZhenqing-RS/README.md

  2.I once won the **TOP1** in the preliminary of the "GEOVIS Cup" International Remote Sensing Image Interpretation Competition.

- 3.I once won the **TOP2** in the rematch of the "Huawei Shengteng Cup" remote sensing image intelligent processing algorithm competition.
+ 3.I once won the **TOP2** in the rematch of the "Huawei Ascend Cup" remote sensing image intelligent processing algorithm competition.